onikupuni/onikupuni/README.md

 and which will provide an overview and support for all the blockchain technology related events happening in Osaka between Oct 8. and Oct 11.
 2018.

-Feel free to reach out hello@kickback.events if you have any questions.
+Feel free to reach out mayato@kickback.com if you have any questions.
 <br />